4nduril/tobias-barth.net/blog/source/_posts/Check-types-and-emit-type-declarations.md

 The second flag, `--emitDeclarationOnly`, prevents TSC from outputting transpiled JavaScript files.
 We use Babel for that.

 You may ask yourself why we effectively transpile all of our code twice, once with Babel and once with TSC.
 It looks like a waste of time if TSC can do both.
-But [I discussed before](http://tobias-barth.net/blog/2019/07/Compiling-modern-language-features-with-the-TypeScript-compiler/) the advantages of Babel before.
+But [I discussed before](http://tobias-barth.net/blog/2019/07/Compiling-modern-language-features-with-the-TypeScript-compiler/) the advantages of Babel.
 And having a very fast transpile step separate from a slower declaration generation step can translate to a much better developer experience.
 The output of declarations can occur only once shortly before publishing – transpiling is something that you do all the time.

 #### With TSC